alavifazel/Articles/1_Discontinuity_of_derivatives/1_Discontinuity_of_derivatives.md

 [^2]: This section requires familiarity with functional sequences and pointwise convergence mean.
 I highly recommend to watch "Functional sequences (Part 1 of 2)" by Rob Shone on YouTube; here I assume you already know what these terms mean

 [^3]: This theorem is a result of "Baire category theorem" and the proof can be found on N.L.
 Carothers, "Real Analysis" P. 183

+# Epilogue
+This article is licensed under Apache License 2.0.
+Please view the *LICENSE* file for more info.
+If you found any grammar or technical mistakes kindly send a pull request.